tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

 the state of the HostPool.

 In the following example, the tenant is requesting a HostPool with two fc430 hosts.
 Each host will have `network1` attached as a native VLAN on one physical interface; and a trunk port with `network2` as a native VLAN and `network3` as a tagged VLAN on a second physical interface.
+It is assumed that the tenant will have knowledge of their available networks from a separate O-SAC network service (whose implementation is outside the scope of this proposal).

     apiVersion: o-sac.openshift.io/v1alpha1
     kind: HostPool